cmadland/OTB/Lit-review-notes.md

 ### Incentivizing the Production and Use of Open Educational Resources in Higher Education Institutions
-Jhangiani, R. S., & Jhangiani, S. (2017).
-Investigating the Perceptions, Use, and Impact of Open Textbooks: A survey of Post-Secondary Students in British Columbia. _The International Review of Research in Open and Distributed Learning; Vol 18, No 4 (2017): Special Issue: Outcomes of Openness: Empirical Reports on the Implementation of OER._ Retrieved from http://www.irrodl.org/index.php/irrodl/article/view/3012/4214 http://www.irrodl.org/index.php/irrodl/article/view/3009/4194
+http://www.irrodl.org/index.php/irrodl/article/view/3009/4194

 - Why OERs haven't been adopted more widely in higher education?
 The most significant barrier to OER adoption: too much faculty time was required to locate, evaluate, and incorporate material.